luci/recipes-py/README.recipes.md

 &mdash; **def [abs\_to\_path](/recipe_modules/path/api.py#391)(self, abs_string_path):**

-Converts an absolute path string `string_path` to a real Path object, using the most appropriate known base path.
+Converts an absolute path string `abs_string_path` to a real Path object, using the most appropriate known base path.

   * abs_string_path MUST be an absolute path
   * abs_string_path MUST be rooted in one of the configured base paths known